 MP for Forest of Dean

-“A centrist Labour MP with perfect party loyalty and unusually low voting attendance.”
+“A centrist Labour MP who is highly loyal to the party, but with unusually low parliamentary attendance.”

-Matt Bishop is a Labour (Co-op) MP for Forest of Dean, elected in July 2024.
-He sits on the Justice Committee (since March 2025) and has previously served on the Finance Committee and on committees linked to crime, policing and terrorism.
+Matt Bishop is a Labour (Co-op) MP for the Forest of Dean, elected in 2024.
+He sits on the Justice Committee and on the Courts and Tribunals Bill committee, and has previously served on committees including Crime and Policing Bill, Children’s Wellbeing and Schools Bill, and the Finance Committee.

-Declared financial interests include seven miscellaneous entries, two entries for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.
+Declares 10 financial interests, largely miscellaneous.
+Two entries relate to gifts, benefits and hospitality from UK sources, and there is one entry for visits outside the UK.

 Generated 21 February 2026